-Myths about the US tax code are prolific, so much so that the case law refuting the arguments of their proponents is deep … and broad.
+Myths about the US tax code are so prolific that the case law refuting the arguments from their proponents is deep … and broad.
 There seems to be no end to the people willing to risk it all to avoid paying income taxes.
-Hey, I don’t like paying taxes either.
-But the simple fact is that we have to pay our taxes and anything or anyone that leads you to believe otherwise is simply wrong.
+I don’t like paying taxes either.
+But the simple fact is that we legally have to pay our taxes and anything or anyone that leads you to believe otherwise is simply wrong.
 And by “have to”, I mean under threat of fines and/or imprisonment: two results that happened to a chiropractor I once knew who tried virtually every one of these arguments.
 He went to jail.

 US tax code myths can be broken down into 5 categories: